-Amethyst is a gemstone much celebrated by designers and fashion lovers, and it is one of the most sold items in my shop.
-Amethyst is an ideal gemstone for jewelry because of its royal color, variety of sizes and shapes.
+Amethyst stones are a popular gemstone among designers and fashion enthusiasts and happen to be one of the most sought-after items in my shop.
+Its vibrant color, varied sizes and interesting shapes make it an ideal gemstone for jewelry.
 It has a wide tonal range, from pale lavender to dark purple.
-The pale colors are sometimes called "Rose de France" and can be seen set in Victorian jewelry.
+The soft shades are occasionally referred to as "Rose de France" and can be seen featured in Victorian jewelry.

+Amethyst is being extracted in Chile, Uruguay, Bolivia, and Argentina, as well as in Zambia, Namibia, and other African countries.
 Typically, South American Amethyst appears to be found in larger sizes than African Amethyst.
 Still, African Amethyst has a reputation for having a more refined, more vivid color in smaller sizes.
 Quite dark amethysts, often small in scale, are also mined in Australia.

 You can find all the available Amethyst pieces Copper Bug has here.